Frequently Asked Questions

 Please see our Scholarship & Merit Award information.
 Scholarship requirements vary.
 Some have an application deadline of December 1.
 It is your responsibility to review all requirements and make sure deadlines are met.
 All scholarship recipients are notified by early April.

 I will be applying for financial aid.
-What do I need to do?
+What are the financial aid application deadlines?

 I'm not applying for financial aid.
 Is that a problem?